-In my searching, I found La Carolina Lodge.
-I was also excited because, in the price of accommodations, all meals are included.
+In my search, I found La Carolina Lodge.
+I was also excited because, in the price of accommodations, all meals were included.

-La Carolina Lodge is a family owned working ranch and accommodations located in the northern part of Costa Rica near Tenorio Volcano National Park, Cano Negro Wildlife Reserve, and about an hour from Liberia.
+La Carolina Lodge is a family-owned working ranch and inn located in the northern part of Costa Rica near Tenorio Volcano National Park.
+It’s also close to Cano Negro Wildlife Reserve, and about an hour from Liberia.

 I love that Bill and Karien, the owners of La Carolina, are committed to sustainability, unplugged parenting, and paying excellent wages to their employees.
 On the ground, Alejandro is the ranch manager, tour guide, and overall amazing father figure for the entire lodge.

 La Carolina Lodge brings visitors to a rural part of Costa Rica in order to experience a truly off-the-grid Costa Rica travel experience.

 We stayed in the El Paso Fino cabin, which was made of local hardwood right from the property and overlooked the entire farm.
 We had a huge covered porch with a hammock, a private bathroom, two bedrooms, and could hear the fresh water river rushing past as we fell asleep.
 Each bed had a bug net above, and the windows could be opened or closed allowing for a gorgeous cross breeze.

 The cabin also had limited electricity for charging devices, a few strategically placed light bulbs, and a simple fan and nightlight for when it was very dark.
 Otherwise, the paths and porch were lit by candlelight.